GautamDeepak/EMM/EMM_Prac_06.md

 ```
 ![Figure 1.
 NT roi](Prac06/unformattedloss.png)

 6. From the printed information in the console, you will see the yearly forest loss area is printed out in a nested list called groups.
-Years are represented by value 1 to 20, 1 representing 2001 and 20 representing the year 2020.
-You can copy the data across to excel/csv and start charting the yearly forest loss there if you feel more comfortable there.
+Years are represented by values 1 to 20, 1 representing 2001 and 20 representing the year 2020.
+You can copy the data across to excel/CSV and start charting the yearly forest loss in excel if you prefer that way.
 You can also do the charting in GEE.
-However, GEE likes input in dictonary format.
+However, GEE likes input in a dictionary format.
 Our yearly loss is in nested loop format.
-Lets write a function that converts nested loop to dictionary.
+Let's write a function that converts nested loop to the dictionary.

 ```JavaScript
 // Function to convert the nested loop to dictionary.